upday/upday.github.io/_posts/blog/2016-10-11-model-view-viewmodel.md

     }
 {% endhighlight %}

 If the MVVM View is a custom Android `View`, the binding is done in the constructor.
-To ensure that the subscription is not preserved, leading to possible memory leaks, the unbinding happens in `onDetachedFromWindow`.
+To ensure that the subscription is not preserved, leading to <a href="https://medium.com/square-corner-blog/android-leak-pattern-subscriptions-in-views-18f0860aa74c#.7i9swoco0">possible memory leaks</a>, the unbinding happens in `onDetachedFromWindow`.

 {% highlight java %}
     private final CompositeSubscription mSubscription = new CompositeSubscription();